A look at Moi’s final resting place

 Top security officers and some members of the steering committee were visiting Mzee Moi’s homestead for the first time.
 The visitors at the burial site included the family of the late Paulo Tuitoek arap Moi who is the former president’s brother who died on August 28, 1993 at the age 104.

-The grave diggers have spent less than three days preparing Mzee Moi’s grave.
+The preparation of Mzee Moi's grave has taken less than three days.

 “We are working hard to beat the deadline tomorrow (Tuesday).
 We had to make sure that everything is in order as Mzee Moi was a larger than life personality and the world would be watching the funeral,” said a young man at the grave site on Sunday.